The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 In Figure \ref{disc_ecc_beta}, for each prescribed $\beta$ value or distribution, we mark the contour in $(a_{\rm b}, e_{\rm b})-$space that defines the parameter space required to generate a disc eccentricity $\bar{e}_{\rm d}\geq 0.16$.
 The latter value was obtained in \citet{crotts2021deep} by fitting the disc's spine to an eccentric ring.
 Evidently, the larger the value of $\beta$ the more propelled the dust grains are and the more eccentric the disc gets for a given pair of planetary parameters.
-Consequently, for $\beta>0.4$, a planet with semi-major axis and eccentricity of any value within the uncertainty range can excite the disc's eccentricity above 0.16.
-For the $\beta-$distribution defined above ($dN/d\beta \varpropto \beta^{1.19}$), we are able to constrain $(a_{\rm b}, e_{\rm b})$ to within less than half of the parameter space (the area above the red contour curve in Figure \ref{disc_ecc_beta}).
+For $\beta\geq0.33$, a planet with semi-major axis and eccentricity of any value within the uncertainty range can excite the disc's eccentricity above 0.16.
+For the $\beta-$distribution defined above ($dN/d\beta \varpropto \beta^{1.19}$), we are able to constrain $(a_{\rm b}, e_{\rm b})$ to within almost half of the parameter space (the area above the red contour curve in Figure \ref{disc_ecc_beta}).
 We find that the nominal values in \citet{Nguyen_2020}, $(a_{\rm b}, e_{\rm b})= (850$ AU, $0.44)$, are within this constrained area.
-We finally note that for this nominal orbit, the produced disc eccentricity is $\sim0.07$ when considering planetesimal gravitational perturbations only, and $\sim0.19$ when accounting for dust particles under radiation pressure.
-Thus the inconsistency between the reported asymmetry using scattered light \citep{kalas2015direct,crotts2021deep}, and the axisymmetry in ALMA imaging \citep{kral2020survey} could be a natural outcome of radiation pressure.
+We finally note that for this nominal orbit, the resulting disc eccentricity is $\sim0.07$ when considering gravitational perturbations alone, and $\sim0.19$ when accounting for dust particles with radiation pressure.
+Thus, the difference between the reported asymmetry using scattered light \citep{kalas2015direct,crotts2021deep}, and the axisymmetry in ALMA imaging \citep{kral2020survey} may very well be a natural outcome of radiation pressure.

-\subsection{Inclinations Again: Analogues and Potential implications}
+\subsection{Inclinations again: Analogues and potential implications}

 The simulated inclination profile of constituent planetesimals is a direct proxy for the vertical structure of the disc.
 Closer to home, the Kuiper belt has been the focus of numerous studies attempting to model its vertical structure \citep{brown2001inclination,elliot2005deep,kavelaars2009canada}.
 Such a characterization is crucial to better constrain scenarios for the belt's formation and issuing dynamical evolution \citep{gomes2003origin,levison2003formation,nesvorny2015jumping}.
 Through such studies, it has been established that the Kuiper belt features two distinct populations, one with low inclination objects (the cold population), and another with high inclination objects (the hot population).
 Those populations are often modelled by the sum of two overlapping Gaussians \citep{brown2001inclination}: a narrow Gaussian for the cold population, and a broader Gaussian for the hot one, with possible refinements on the former \citep[e.g.,][]{petit2011canada}.
 A similar decomposition has been attempted for discs beyond our solar system, particularly in the $\beta$ Pictoris system where \cite{matra2019kuiper} again identified hot and cold planetesimal populations.